 Blue clearly has a BJJ background and that enables him to pass to full mount, and he displays good control to remain on top even when he's shoved by the woman at the same time as yellow scrambles and attempts to put him on his back.

-During the struggle, blue loses a sneaker, which the lady hurls onto the road and then goes back to attacking him, just as he’s trying to unload with some ground and pound.
+During the struggle, blue loses a sneaker, which the lady hurls onto the road and before returning to attacking him, just as he’s trying to unload with some ground and pound.
 All the while, cars drive by as the trio's throwdown inches closer into the street.

-At this point, the woman is more of a nuisance than a real threat, but her presence distracts blue for a moment, as does a passer-by who’s also now trying to intervene, so he stands up from the mount, giving yellow a chance to partially get up and drive for a double leg takedown.
+At this point, the woman is more of a nuisance than a real threat, but her presence distracts blue for a moment, as does a passer-by who’s also now trying to intervene, so he stands up from the mount.
+This gives yellow a chance to partially get up and drive for a double leg takedown.

 Blue is able to stuff the takedown and counters with a guillotine choke.
-Police sirens can be heard approaching now and blue is able to subdue yellow with the choke until they arrive.
-While still doing his best to protect himself from the woman’s continued attacks.
+Police sirens can be heard approaching now.
+Blue is able to subdue yellow with the choke until they arrive; he simultaneously does his best to protect himself from the woman’s continued attacks.

-Blue lets go as the officers approach, but yellow isn’t quite finished yet, and launches a couple of punches at his adversary in full view of the officers.
-That ends up focusing much of their attention on him as they try to bring the scene back under control.
+Blue lets go as the officers approach, but yellow isn’t quite finished yet, and launches a couple of punches at his adversary in full view of the police.
+That ends up focusing much of their attention on him, as they try to bring the scene back under control.

-While Jiu-Jitsu is likely the best single style for a one on one confrontation, it is problematic vs. two people.
-While the woman was not able to cause much damage, if she was a man, she likely could have.
-And then again if she was a man the Jiu-Jitsu student might have reacted differently.
+While Jiu-Jitsu is likely the best single style for a one-on-one confrontation, it is potentially problematic vs. two people.
+While the woman was not able to cause much damage, if she was a man, or larger woman, she likely could have.
+And then again if she was a man, the jiu-jitsu student might have reacted differently.